merc-cyy/Northwestern_Formula_Racing_Telemetry/README.md

 - Specifying driveday and logfile means it saves a folder i.e output/log_161 which has only 31 files for all plots.
 - Specifying none means you will get a folder i.e output/ with as many folders as drivedays each with subfolders for each logfile each with ~31 plots(not good).
 This will DEFINITELY fill up your laptop space so I dont advise it.
 Instead use the *python daq.py list_files --driveday* to see what data files are available so you can plot them out.

+## Adding Data
+You can add more data from the car by uploading the binary files then transforming them to csvs and in the app.py file change DATA_DIR to the new directory of transformed files.

 ## Design Choices
 - From the results of the *Graph Please* form, we decided to plot out every plot_function for every file since we don't know which file the user might be interested in.